THIS DATE IN HISTORY: Oct. 10

 Gretzky doesn't score his first NHL goal until his third game, but he finishes the season with 51 goals and 137 points, tying him with Marcel Dionne of the Los Angeles Kings for the NHL lead.

 1987: Doug Jarvis of the Hartford Whalers plays in his NHL-record 964th consecutive game, a 6-2 loss to the New York Rangers.
+But game No. 964 will be his last.
 One night later, the streak ends when Jarvis misses Hartford's game against the Boston Bruins because of an injury.
-He never plays another NHL game.
+He is sent to Binghamton of the American Hockey League as a player-coach and never plays another NHL game.

-1998: Brian Sutter earns his 300th victory as an NHL coach when the Calgary Flames defeat the San Jose Sharks 5-3 in a game played in Tokyo.
-Theo Fleury's hat trick helps Sutter become the first man in League history to get 300 wins as a coach after scoring 300 goals as a player.
+1998: Brian Sutter earns his 300th victory as an NHL coach when the Flames defeat the San Jose Sharks 5-3 in Tokyo.
+A hat trick by Theo Fleury helps Sutter become the first in NHL history to get 300 wins as a coach after scoring 300 goals as a player.

 2002: At age 19, Stanislav Chistov becomes the youngest player in NHL history to get four points in his first game.
-He has a goal and three assists to help the Mighty Ducks of Anaheim defeat the St. Louis Blues 4-3 at Scottrade Center.
+He scores a goal and has three assists to help the Mighty Ducks of Anaheim defeat the St. Louis Blues 4-3 at Savvis Center.

-2015: The Florida Panthers set a modern-day NHL record for the fastest four goals from the start of a season in their 7-1 season-opening victory against the Philadelphia Flyers at BB&T Center.
-Vincent Trocheck, Nick Bjugstad, Reilly Smith and Jussi Jokinen scored in the game's first 6:46 to give Florida a 4-0 lead.
+2015: The Panthers set a modern-day NHL record for the fastest four goals from the start of a season in their 7-1 opening-night victory against the Flyers against the Flyers at BB&T Center.
+Vincent Trocheck, Nick Bjugstad, Reilly Smith and Jussi Jokinen score in the game's first 6:46 to give Florida a 4-0 lead.